EnableX/One-to-One-Video-Chat-Sample-Web-Application/README.md

 ## 1. Important!

-When developing a Node Application with EnxRtc.js make sure to include the updated EnxRtc.js polyfills from https://developer.enablex.io/video-api/client-api/web-toolkit/ for RTCPeerConnection and getUserMedia otherwise your application will not work in web browsers.
+When developing a Client Application with EnxRtc.js make sure to include the updated EnxRtc.js polyfills from https://developer.enablex.io/video-api/client-api/web-toolkit/ for RTCPeerConnection and getUserMedia.
+Otherwise your application will not work in web browsers.

 ## 2. Trial